Soleimani was Iran's celebrity soldier, spearhead in Middle East

 He was killed along with top Iraqi militia commander Abu Mahdi al-Muhandis.
 Both men were seen as heroes in Iran’s fight against its enemies and state television heaped them with praise shortly after their deaths were announced.

-The television showed footage of him with Iran’s Supreme Leader Ayatollah Ali Khamenei and in war zones in military garb, including as a young high-school graduate commanding a unit in Iran’s war with Iraq in the 1980s.
+The television showed footage of Soleimani as a young high-school graduate commanding a unit in Iran’s war with Iraq in the 1980s.

 After that, he rose rapidly through the ranks of Iran’s Revolutionary Guards to become chief of the Quds Force, a post in which he helped Iran form alliances in the Middle East as it came under pressure from U.S. sanctions that have devastated the Islamic Republic’s economy.